Active Substance: thiotepa

 The most common side effects seen with Tepadina when used with other medicines are infections, cytopenia (low number of cells in the blood), graft-versus-host disease (when the transplanted cells attack the body), disorders of the gut, haemorrhagic cystitis (bleeding and inflammation in the bladder) and mucosal inflammation (inflammation of the moist body surfaces).
 For the full list of all side effects reported with Tepadina in adults and children, see the package leaflet.

-Tepadina should not be used in people who may be hypersensitive (allergic) to thiotepa or any of the other ingredients.
-It must not be used in women who are pregnant or breast-feeding.
+Tepadina must not be used in women who are pregnant or breast-feeding.
 It must also not be used together with the vaccine against yellow fever or vaccines containing live viruses or bacteria.
+For the full list of restrictions, see the package leaflet.

 Why has Tepadina been approved?

-The Committee for Medicinal Products for Human Use (CHMP) noted that the active substance in Tepadina, thiotepa, has a well established used.
+The CHMP noted that the active substance in Tepadina, thiotepa, has a well established used.
 This means that it has been used for many years and that there was sufficient information on its effectiveness and safety.
 The Committee decided that, based on available published information, Tepadina’s benefits are greater than its risks and recommended that it be given marketing authorisation.

 Other information about Tepadina:

-The European Commission granted a marketing authorisation valid throughout the European Union for Tepadina to Adienne S.r.l. on 15 March 2010.
-The marketing authorisation is valid for five years, after which it can be renewed.
+The European Commission granted a marketing authorisation valid throughout the European Union for Tepadina on 15 March 2010.